M4DGENIUS0/M4DGENIUS0/README.md

 - 🧞 I'm a Computer Science peep.
 - 🔭 I’m currently working on Flutter Development.
 - 💡 I’m looking to collaborate with Mobile Developement projects.
-- 👯 I’m looking for oppertunity
+- 👯 I’m looking for oppertunity.
-- 💬 Ask me about Flutter, Dart, FireBase
+- 💬 Ask me about Flutter, Dart, FireBase.
 - 📫 How to reach me: an7539661@gmail.com
-- ⚡ Fun fact: Sar Nechy, Kaam upper ☝🏻
+- ⚡ Fun fact: Sar Nechy, Kaam upper ☝🏻.
 <br>

 ---